kyleabeauchamp/FullStack/slides.md

 ---
 title: Where do we go from here?

-- Scale up, real-time simulation, CI, web frontend
+- RSS Feed: real-time simulation, CI, web frontend
 - Perform new experiments in automated wetlab
 - Bayesian (MCMC) forcefield / experimental design